asaddar-17/bytestream/README.md

 You can disable cache completely:

-SKIP_CACHE: "true"
+SKIP_CACHE: "true", by default it's set to true for local tesing

 When enabled: - The service bypasses Redis - Calls upstream mocks directly

-For local tesing SKIP_CACHE is set to "false"

 ------------------------------------------------------------------------